 - 1. Click the Save As button in the editing window.
 The output options will appear. - 2.
-At the top, choose the format for saving the new video. - 3.
-Name your file and click the button in the Save to box to choose where to save the video. - 4.
+Name your file and click the button in the Save to box to choose where to save the video. - 3.
+Choose the format for saving the new video. - 4.
 Click Save to begin processing your recording.